Eyes of Turkey Package

 Originally named Byzantium and later Constantinople, Istanbul is the only city in the world to span two continents.
-It sits on the Bosphorus, the strait of water that divides the continents of Europe and Asia and encompasses the natural harbour of the Golden Horn.
-Its illustrious past leaves a rich legacy of churches, mosques, palaces and museums, complemented by the behemoth Grand Bazaar with over 6,000 shops, the aromatic Egyptian Spice Market and colourful street life.
+It sits on the Bosphorus River.
+The strait of water that divides the continents of Europe and Asia.
+It encompasses the natural harbour of the Golden Horn.
+Its illustrious past leaves a rich legacy of churches, mosques, palaces and museums.
+All this complemented by the behemoth Grand Bazaar with over 6,000 shops, the aromatic Egyptian Spice Market and colourful street life.

 Sultanahmet, the compact old city of Istanbul, is full of parks, gardens and stunning sights.
 The Blue Mosque is famed for its blue Iznik tiles and unique six minarets.
-The Hagia Sofia, constructed in the 6th century, reigned as the grandest and biggest church in Christendom until the conquest of Constantinople in 1453, when it became a mosque.
-Just around the corner is Topkapi Palace, a fascinating insight into the sultans that once ruled Turkey, from the opulent pavilions to the incredible jewels housed in the Treasury.
+The Hagia Sofia, constructed in the 6th century, reigned as the grandest and biggest church in Christendom.
+During the conquest of Constantinople in 1453 it became a mosque.
+Just around the corner is Topkapi Palace, a fascinating insight into the sultans that once ruled Turkey.
+From the opulent pavilions to the incredible jewels housed in the Treasury.

 Istanbul was a capital city for many empires from the Romans to the Byzantines and and Ottomans.
 It may not be a capital today but it is still a thriving, eclectic city with a fascinating mix of architectural styles including Islamic, Baroque, Rococo and Art Nouveau, as well as famed nightlife and excellent cuisine options.

-If there is one place on the planet that is guaranteed to blow your mind, it is Cappadocia.
-Situated in Central Turkey and consisting of thousands of bizarre conical shaped rocks with pointed tips, this fascinating landscape is utterly unique in the world.
+Cappadocia is one place on the planet that is guaranteed to blow your mind.
+Situated in Central Turkey and consisting of thousands of bizarre conical shaped rocks with pointed tips.
+This fascinating landscape is utterly unique in the world.
 The rugged plains stretch out for miles all around and are a reddish hue in colour.
-While nature has certainly done her bit to make this region one of the most spectacular on earth, man has contributed to its impressiveness as well by carving a network of caves and tunnels in to the surprisingly soft rock.
+While nature has certainly done her bit to make this region one of the most spectacular on earth, man has contributed to its impressiveness.
+By carving a network of caves and tunnels in to the surprisingly soft rock.

 The main attraction within the Cappadocia region is Goreme, a UNESCO World Heritage listed village that boasts a staggering 30 Byzantine rock churches.
 This little town, nestled within the imposing rocks, feels like it has stepped straight out of a fairytale.
 Goreme is also the home of a vast open air museum, which is where the churches and their accompanying frescoes are located.
 The structures date back to the 10-12th century AD, yet the vivid colours used in the paintings still retain their original splendour.